education.vic.gov.au

 Principal

-Principals are responsible for ensuring the school complies with the Gas Heater Management Policy.
+Principals are responsible for ensuring the school complies with the Gas Appliance Management guidance in the Building and Grounds Maintenance and Compliance policy.

-Principals are responsible for first identifying gas heaters in the school.
+Principals are responsible for first identifying gas appliances in the school.

-Principals are responsible for managing and implementing an appropriate inspection and servicing regime at a frequency of either every 2 years or every year depending on the type of heater.
-Routine inspection and maintenance activities must be included in the school’s school maintenance plan.
+Principals are responsible for managing and implementing an appropriate inspection and servicing regime annually for all gas appliances.
+Routine Activities must be included in AIMS.

-To enable monitoring and attesting of compliance with mandatory gas heater maintenance requirements, principals are responsible for retaining all documentation on gas heaters (service reports, invoices and any issued statements of compliance) and providing them on request.
-Schools with access to AIMS are required to upload this documentation into AIMS.
+To enable monitoring and attesting of compliance with mandatory gas appliance maintenance requirements, principals are responsible for retaining all documentation on gas appliances (service reports, invoices and any issued statements of compliance) and providing them on request.
+Principals are required to upload this documentation into AIMS.

-Gas heaters that are not in use, have not been serviced for more than 2 years, or have been declared unsafe for use by ESV must have clear signage stating, ‘Do not use this heater.
+Gas appliances that are not in use, have not been serviced for more than a year, or have been declared unsafe for use by ESV must have clear signage stating, ‘Do not use this heater.
 It has not been serviced and is not safe to use’.

 All rectification works must comply with the National Construction Code, the Building Quality Standards Handbook, and Victorian government purchasing and procurement standards.